sethreidnz/redux-react-introduction-tutorial/00-2-Redux.md

 ### 1 Single source of truth

-> The state of your entire application is stored in an object tree with a single [store](http://redux.js.org/docs/Glossary.html#store)
+> The state of your entire application is stored in an object tree with a single [Redux store](http://redux.js.org/docs/Glossary.html#store)

 This makes it really easy to make universal apps that can render on the server as well as making it easier to debug since every action in your application can be tracked and stepped through after the fact.
 For example this could be